merak48763/maputil/README.md

       - string `function`: The function to be run as & at the interaction.
     - (optional) compound `player`
       - string `function`: The function to be run as the player clicked the interaction, at the interaction.
-  - (optional) boolean `mutual_exclusive`: Whether the left click event should be ignored when the interaction is simultaneously left-clicked and right-clicked.
+  - (optional) boolean `mutual_exclusive`: Whether the left click event should be ignored when the interaction is simultaneously left-clicked and right-clicked (probably by different players).
 Defaults to `false`.

 ### Example